m-muecke/ifo/README.md

 ## Overview

-The goal of ifo is to provide a simple interface to the ifo institute survey data.
+The goal of ifo is to provide a simple interface to the [ifo institute](https://www.ifo.de/en/ifo-time-series) business survey data.

 ## Installation